 Observing and studying the cycles of Mercury is not only a very interesting

-subject for astronomers but it has a great importance for traders and
+subject for astronomers but it has a great importance for traders and investors

-synodic cycle we can use it to make simple yet powerful forecasts.
+we can use it to make simple yet powerful forecasts.

 There is plenty of research still to be made, for example it is not clear what